zverok/yard-junk/README.md

 ## Some examples of problems found in popular gems:

+**NB: All of those are excellent libs!
+The showcase is of "how hard it is to maintain docs quality", not of "how ignorant other programmers are".**

 httparty:
 ```
 lib/httparty/exceptions.rb:2: [UnknownTag] Unknown tag @abstact.
 Did you mean @abstract?